Language-Agnostic Modeling of Source Reliability on Wikipedia: Related Work

 \section{Related Work}

-Several research works have assessed the verifiability of Wikipedia content and the reliability of the sources by analysing, e.g., the quality of references, the appropriateness of links between articles, and the consensus between editors regarding this content.

-The Contropedia project~\cite{borra2015contropedia}, for example, aimed at identifying and visualizing controversial links between Wikipedia articles, i.e., links that point to other articles in the platform and whose collaborative edit history shows signs of dispute between editors before reaching consensus.
-Furthermore, several tools provide interactive visualizations that help understand the path to consensus for a Wikipedia article ~\cite{borra2015contropedia, guo2023edit}.
-Cultural differences in the controversiality of specific topics have been shown to exist (e.g.,~\cite{fu2023introducing}).
+This work approaches the challenge of measuring source reliability on Wikipedia through the lens of controversiality metrics.
+This approach builds on the methodology of the Contropedia project~\cite{borra2015contropedia}, aimed at identifying and visualizing controversial links between Wikipedia articles, i.e., links that point to other articles in the platform and whose collaborative edit history shows signs of dispute between editors before reaching consensus.
+This is not the only effort in this space.
+Systems like Edit-History Vis~\cite{guo2023edit} have also included interactive visualizations to illustrate the path to consensus for a Wikipedia article.
+Cultural differences in the controversiality of specific topics have been shown to exist (e.g.,~\cite{rogers2012neutral,fu2023introducing}).
+Unlike these previous approaches primarily focusing on wikilinks within article text, our work shifts attention to citations, aiming to explore the reliability of sources in Wikipedia.

-The Citation Detective tool~\cite{chou2020citation} leveraged machine learning models~\cite{redi2019citation} to assess the evolution of reference quality between 2010 and 2020, in terms of the ratio of sentences missing a required citation, and the ratio of citations that reference non-authoritative sources.
-The authors found out that, thanks to the efforts of the community, the ratio of sentences missing a required citation was significantly reduced, while the ratio of references to non-authoritative sources has remained below $1\%$.
-More recently, ~\cite{petroni2023improving} has proposed a neural-network-based system to improve the verifiability of content.